sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/12_faq.md

 1. To use the NPU, please use image versions 0920 or later.
 2. JTAG requires manual wiring and setting pinmux on the board, refer to [JTAG](https://en.wiki.sipeed.com/hardware/en/lichee/th1520/lpi4a/6_peripheral.html#JTAG).
 3. When connecting multiple peripherals (e.g. HDMI, USB keyboard/mouse), use 12V DC power if possible.
 If the computer's USB port already has many peripherals connected, it may not have enough power for the dev board and connected peripherals.
+4. When using the NPU for inference, the first run will optimize on the board, which is a slow process.
+It will generate a shl.hhb.bm file afterwards.
+Using this weight file for inference will be much faster.

 ## System building
 ### revyos